-There’s another option, and it might not be the one you expect.
+I found that there’s another option, and it might not be the one you expect.
 Pinterest for Substack growth is something most writers haven’t considered, because they don’t yet know that Pinterest is a visual search engine where many of their ideal readers scroll.

 Why Pinterest and Substack are a surprisingly good match

-The mistake most writers make is treating Pinterest like a social media platform.
+The serious mistake most Substack writers make is treating Pinterest like a social media platform.
 It isn’t one.
 And if you’re running a Substack, whether it’s a personal essay newsletter, a business-focused publication, or anything in between, understanding this distinction changes everything.

-Added to this is Pinterest’s superior taste graph algorithm that notes thousands of interactions, which makes every user’s feed personalized to see only the things that they would search for.
-So a user who is interested in books and essays is more likely to keep seeing pins on that topic, and the clearer the pin is about it’s intended audience, the more likely it is to be shown to the users who search for it.
+Added to this is Pinterest’s taste graph algorithm that notes thousands of interactions, which makes every user’s feed personalized to see only the things that they would search for.
+So a user who is interested in books and essays is more likely to keep seeing pins on that topic, and the clearer the pin is about its intended audience, the more likely it is to be shown to the users who search for it.

 There are a few other things that make this pairing work particularly well:

-• Pinterest content has a long shelf life.
+- Pinterest content has a long shelf life.
 A pin you publish today can still be surfaced in search results in two years.
 Compare that to an Instagram post, which is effectively dead within 48 hours.

-• Substack content has natural hooks for Pinterest.
+- Substack content has natural hooks for Pinterest.
 Essay titles, book lists, and personal writing on specific topics — these can be mapped directly to particular user interests.

-• The Substack format lends itself to pinnable content.
+- The Substack format lends itself to pinnable content.
 Clean layouts, strong titles, and readable screenshots are Pinterest-friendly by design.

 Substack content ideas that work on Pinterest

-• Book-related content.
+- Book-related content.
 Lists, reviews, recommendations.
 ‘I Read 25 Books About Women vs The Void‘ — a pin I published in late 2025 — went viral to exactly the right audience and still drives subscribers today.
 The specificity of the title did most of the work.

 Pin design: what actually gets clicked

-• Screenshots directly from Substack work well.
+- Screenshots directly from Substack work well.
 The Substack layout is clean and recognisable.
 A cropped screenshot of your post header, with your title visible, often performs as well as a designed graphic — sometimes better.

-• You don’t need a Canva template for every pin.
+- You don’t need a Canva template for every pin.
 Consistency matters more.

-1. Switch to a Pinterest Business account
+- Switch to a Pinterest Business account

 It’s free.
 A Pinterest Business account gives you access to Pinterest Analytics, which tells you which pins are driving traffic, how many impressions you’re getting, and where your clicks are coming from.
 You need this data to understand what’s working.
-If you’re serious about using Pinterest for Substack growth, the Business account is a must.

 2. Build boards around your Substack topics